viewportdesign/ThermalPrinter/README.md

 Cordova Thermal Printer App for ZPOS-Z91 Device

-# This is Cordova Plugin which will only work on ZPOS-Z91 Device as it is using its proprietary drivers
+## This is a Cordova Plugin which will only work on ZPOS-Z91 Device as it is using its proprietary drivers

-# Methods
+## Methods
 The Plugin only provides 2 methods.

     ThermalPrinterPlugin.init();